 Purpose: Available to order of ministry personnel who qualify according to section J 8 and 9 of The Manual.

-To apply: Contact your Conference personnel minister for assistance in making an application.
+To apply: Contact your regional council pastoral relations minister or Office of Vocation minister for assistance in making an application.

 Support and Advocacy Fund